tigellus/Markdown/4. Mechanical Ventilation/12. Complications/Complications.md

 What can cause a patient to become hypotensive during mechanical ventilation?

 [WRONG] Increased pulmonary blood flow
-[WRONG] Normal positive pressure becomes negative and increases venous return [RIGHT] Normal negative pressure becomes positive and decreases venous return
+[WRONG] Normal positive pressure becomes negative pressure and increases venous return [RIGHT] Normal negative pressure becomes positive pressure and decreases venous return

 # Question 4
-How can you help prevent ventilator-associated lung injury (VALI) in mechanical ventilated patients?
+How can you help prevent ventilator-associated  (VAP) pneumonia in mechanical ventilated patients?

-[WRONG] Low PEEP and high FiO2
+[WRONG] Decreasing PEEP and increasing FiO2 settings [WRONG] Placing the head of bed at 15 degrees
-[WRONG] High PEEP (10-20 cmH2O) and tidal volume of 8 ml/kg
+[RIGHT] Subglottic suctioning
-[RIGHT] PEEP than enables the open lung ventilation and low tidal volumes (4 – 6 ml/kg) [WRONG] PEEP than enables the open lung ventilation and tidal volume of 8 ml/kg
+[WRONG] Increase stomach acid production

 # Question 5
-Which of the following sentences are correct?
-(I have two correct on purpose)
+Which of the following is correct?

-[WRONG] To minimize the risk of VALI, hypercapnia must be avoided [WRONG] To minimize the risk of VALI, high plateau pressure is allowed as far as tidal volume is low [RIGHT] To minimize the risk of VALI, plateau pressure should be low in addition to low tidal volume [RIGHT] To minimize the risk of VALI, hypercapnia can be accepted
+[WRONG] Mechanically ventilated patients are at reduced risk for peptic ulcer disease [WRONG] Thinning secretions can increase airway obstruction [RIGHT] Mechanically ventilated patients are at increased risk for GI bleed [RIGHT] High amounts of FiO2 can place patients at risk for oxygen toxicity

 # Question 6
-You are ventilating a patient with protective and controlled mechanical ventilation, fully sedated, for many days.
-Which risk is the patient running for?
+A patient has been on the mechanical ventilator with continuous sedation fo 7 days in CMV mode.
+What problem is this patient at highest risk for?

-[WRONG] Mainly VALI
+[WRONG] Pneumothorax
-[WRONG] Both VALI and VIDD
+[WRONG] Airway obstruction
-[RIGHT] Mainly VIDD
+[RIGHT] VIDD

 # Question 7
 Patient’s with Ventilator-Induced Diaphragmatic Dysfunction (VIDD) will: